thecristen/dotcom/README.md

 All run from the main folder:

+* `mix backstop.update` - takes any failed backstop diffs and marks them as new reference images
 * `npm run backstop:reference` — create new backstop reference images
 * `npm run webpack:watch` — run webpack-dev-server for local development
 * `npm run webpack:build` — builds the static files for production